Sungmin-Kim-Dev/Vite-REACT-Movie-Website/README.md

 **[View Live Demo](https://soft-sunshine-9328b6.netlify.app/)**

 A comprehensive React-based movie and TV series information website, leveraging the TMDB API.
-This project showcases my proficiency in modern front-end technologies and responsive web design.
+This project showcases my proficiency in modern front-end technologies, responsive web design, and internationalization.

 ## Project Overview

 This website offers users a rich experience for exploring movies and TV series.
 It features a responsive design suitable for both mobile and desktop viewing, with intuitive navigation through five main sections: Home, Search, Watch List, Movies, and Series.
+The site supports multiple languages and regions, enhancing its global accessibility.

 ## Features